MopeSWTP-SS21/MopeSWTP/README.md

 ### Getting started & usage of the client:

-1. Execute `./gradlew startMopeServer` in one of the shells.
+1. Execute `./gradlew startMopeServer --console plain` in one of the shells.
 After the build is completed, the server should run on port 4200.

 2. Execute `./gradlew startConsoleClient --console plain` in the other shell.
 Please note the option `--console plain` at the end.
 This is useful, hence without this the output could be messed up due to different gradle or shell versions.